thecoordinate1/entemba/README.md

     ```

 4.  **Set up the Supabase database:**
     Log in to your Supabase account, navigate to the "SQL Editor", and run the SQL scripts located in the `supabase/` directory of this project.
-This will create the necessary tables and functions.
+You will also need to run the functions listed in the **Database Functions** section below.

 5.  **Run the development server:**
     ```bash